-The luxury and comfort of the accommodations described aboard the part of the Nautilus reserved for Captain Nemo continue to captivate the imagination of readers even today.
-Needless to say, actual submarines are warships and so luxury is traded for sensors and weapons and larger crews to operate them.
-It’s true that the extremely tight quarters found on actual submarines might induce claustrophobia in some, however, the Nautilus’s grand salon, library, and dining spaces would likely assuage such feelings.
+The luxury and comfort of the accommodations described aboard the part of the Nautilus reserved for Captain Nemo continues to captivate the imagination of readers even today.
+Thus far, actual submarines are warships and so luxury is traded for sensors and weapons and larger crews to operate them.
+It’s true that the extremely tight quarters found on submarines might induce claustrophobia in some, however the Nautilus’s grand salon, library, and dining spaces would likely assuage such feelings.
 Moreover, for many submariners, there is a feeling of security to be found within the completely self-contained bubble of life that is the submarine.
-Clearly, these sentiments resonate within Captain Nemo as he describes his “ship par excellence!”
+Clearly these sentiments resonate within Captain Nemo as he describes his, “ship par excellence!”

 Nuclear submarines with their prodigious power and using a wide array of sophisticated machines can purify water, make oxygen, remove carbon dioxide, and regulate temperature and humidity in order to create an environment very much like that found inside a modern home.
-Nautilus too can make water using electricity but depends on daily ventilation at the surface to replenish the air.
+The Nautilus, too, can make water using electricity but depends on daily ventilation at the surface to replenish the air.
 This would be adequate to maintain oxygen and carbon dioxide levels but presents a challenge to maintaining stable conditions of temperature and humidity.
-Curiously, Verne’s characters never comment on the temperature and humidity aboard the Nautilus, which would seem to imply it is neither remarkable nor uncomfortable.
+Curiously, Verne’s characters seldom comment on the temperature and humidity aboard the Nautilus, which would seem to imply it is neither remarkable nor uncomfortable.
 Even during their tour in the engine room, although they note the definitive presence of an odor, there is no notice made of any change in temperature.
 This prompts the question of whether the Nautilus’s source of power generates no significant heat or whether they expect a ship’s engine room to be warm and so such conditions are not worth remarking on.
 Regardless, regulating temperature and humidity in a submarine is not a trivial concern.
-It is not unreasonable to think that highly effective electric heaters are able to keep the interior warm in polar waters as well as in the deep ocean where temperatures hover a few degrees above freezing.
-However, we must assume that during their voyages through tropical latitudes without air conditioning the small size of the crew and apparent lack of heat produced by the propulsion machinery limits the heat generated so that it remains more or less in balance with losses conducted through the hull.
+It is mentioned that electric heaters are able to keep the interior warm in polar waters as well as in the deep ocean where temperatures hover a few degrees above freezing and this is not unreasonable.
+The uniformly cool temperatures at depth are credited with maintaining comfort while voyaging through tropical latitudes.
+Dubious as it may seem, it leaves us to assume that in the absence of air conditioning, the small size of the crew and apparent lack of heat produced by the propulsion machinery limits the heat generated so that it remains more or less in balance with losses conducted through the hull.
 Even so, it is an open question as to how paintings, tapestries, and a library of books would fare over time spent in such a crudely regulated atmosphere.

 After the attempt to sink HMS Eagle, Bushnell’s Turtle was used in two subsequent attacks in the Hudson River but without success against an alerted British Navy.
 A few days later, the ship that was carrying Turtle was sunk by the British and although the submersible was reportedly recovered not long after, there is no record of what became of it.
 Three functional replicas have been built, the first in 1976 which now resides in the Connecticut River Museum.
 The second replica took the approach of hollowing the Turtle’s body from a single log and it was successfully tested in 2003 at the U.S. Naval Academy and in the waters of Duxbury, MA.
+It is now on display at the International Spy Museum in Washington, DC.
 Finally, in 2007, a high-fidelity replica was built and launched in the harbor at the Connecticut River Museum and tested at Mystic Seaport.
 It is currently on display at Lee’s Museum of Early Engineering Technology in Westbrook, CT. which is housed in Bushnell’s original house.
-In addition to the functional replicas, full-scale cutaway models can also be seen at the U.S. Submarine Force Museum in Groton, CT and the Royal Navy Submarine Museum in Gosport, UK.
+In addition to the functional replicas, full scale cutaway models can also be seen at the U.S. Submarine Force Museum in Groton, CT and the Royal Navy Submarine Museum in Gosport, UK.

 Lodner Phillips also built three submersibles, none of which survived to this day.
 His first, built in 1845, was little more than a modified barrel.
-It sank in Trail Creek near the Michigan City Lighthouse and was subsequently recovered and then abandoned on the shore.
+It sunk in Trail Creek near the Michigan City Lighthouse and was subsequently recovered and then abandoned on the shore.
 His second submarine was built, launched and then sunk in the Chicago River.
 In 1915 a submarine was pulled up from the bottom of the river that in all likelihood may have been this craft.
-The public dubbed it the Foolkiller and it became part of a traveling exhibition of novelties before disappearing from the historical record.
-Phillips’ third and much more substantial submarine, the Marine Cigar, sprung a leak at a depth of 100 feet while attempting to dive on the wreck of the Great Lakes steamer Atlantic in 1853.
+The public dubbed it the Foolkiller and it became part of a travelling exhibition of novelties before disappearing from the historical record.
+Phillips’ third and much more substantial submarine, the Marine Cigar sprung a leak at a depth of 100 feet while attempting to dive on the wreck of the Great Lakes steamer Atlantic in 1853.
 On a subsequent unmanned test, the weight of leaking water overcame the ability of a crane to lift it and the vessel parted the hawser and sunk.
-Presumably, it lies in the vicinity of the wrecked Atlantic off Long Point in Lake Erie at a depth of about 150 feet.
-The wreck was relocated in 1984 and surveyed with side scan sonar in 2002, but no conclusive evidence of the Marine Cigar was observed.
+Presumably it lies in the vicinity of the wreck Atlantic off Long Point in Lake Erie at a depth of about 150 feet.
+The wreck was re-located in 1984 and surveyed with side scan sonar in 2002 but no conclusive evidence of the Marine Cigar was observed.